mirisa-lang/mirisa/README.md

 # mirisa (early WIP)

-Well… it's just an unfinished PoC c with algebraic effects to regular c translator for now…
+Well… it's just an unfinished PoC c with algebraic effects and cute syntax to c translator for now…

 ## License